Substate/Substate/README.md

 }
 ```

 Next, add some `Action`s that will trigger model updates.
-It’s neat to define these within your model type.
+It’s best to define these within your model type.

 ```swift
 extension Counter {